Skip to content

 • Set existing capacity [MW]

-• Create relations unit__inputNode: hydro_plant|reservoir and unit__outputNode: hydro_plant|demand_node.
+• Create entities unit__inputNode: hydro_plant|reservoir and unit__outputNode: hydro_plant|demand_node.

 Hydro reservoir